Documentation

 Triage level

-Depending on the version used, there are either three or five possible categories that can be assigned to a case reported in a request to the /triage endpoint.
+Unless modified with an extra option, there are five possible categories that can be assigned to a case reported in a request to the /triage endpoint.
 The category is returned as a triage_level attribute with one of the following values:

 • emergency_ambulance – the reported symptoms are very serious and the patient may require emergency care.
 The patient should call an ambulance right now,